Zytronium/aeroduel_backend/README.md

 ## Features

-* **One-Click Hosting (coming soon):** Zero configuration required.
-The app automatically finds an open port and binds to the local network interface.
+* **Automatic Server Hosting:** Zero configuration required.
+The app automatically hosts a server on the local network at http://aeroduel.local:45045.
+* **Local Network Access:** The server exposes an API that can be accessed from any device connected to the local network interface.
+This API is protected so that only the devices that need to access it can access it.
 * **Real-time Communication with RC Planes:** Using WebSockets or similar, the server maintains low-latency communication with the RC planes during each match to keep live score and run game logic.
 * **Hybrid Architecture:** leverages Next.js "Standalone" mode to bundle a full Node.js server inside a desktop